Lavoy Allen: Indiana Pacers (2014–2017)

 On February 20, 2014, Allen and Evan Turner were traded to the Indiana Pacers in exchange for Danny Granger and a second-round draft pick.
 In eight minutes per game, Allen averaged 2.9 points and 2.4 rebounds per game.
 Allen scored 13 points in a match against the 76ers on March 14 and contributed 12 points and 11 rebounds last game of the regular season versus the Orlando Magic.
 He married in the summer of 2014.

 On July 11, 2014, Allen re-signed with the Pacers.
 He was most effective earlier in the season due to injuries of other players.
 He missed a January 31, 2015, game against the Sacramento Kings due to a sore knee.
 Allen mainly played as a backup power forward and averaged 5.0 points and 5.1 rebounds in his first full season with the Pacers and was the Pacers' most active offensive rebounder.

 On July 27, 2015, Allen re-signed once again with the Pacers.

-In Game 2 of the 2017 NBA playoffs versus the Cleveland Cavaliers, Allen inscribed "Go Pacers" of the Cavaliers' home court.
+In Game 2 of the 2017 NBA playoffs versus the Cleveland Cavaliers, Allen inscribed "Go Pacers" on the Cavaliers' home court.
 In June 2017, the Pacers declined the $3.5 million team option for Allen, which made him an unrestricted free agent.